Live Life Well

 Fees and Rebates

-Written reports to a third party attract a fee of $100.
+Written reports to a third party take 1 or more hours and attract a fee of $180.

-Home and community visit consultations attract a $30 surcharge to cover travel time and costs.
+Home and community visit consultations attract a $30 surcharge for travel time under 30 minutes to cover travel time and costs.

 Many private health funds offer rebates for Occupational Therapy consultations, home visits and group sessions under ancillary cover.
 Please check with your health fund to see if you are eligible.